-The rightmost panels in Figures 11 and 12, in which only Neutral ENSO months are considered, suggest that this relationship between the QBO and the Walker circulation occurs regardless of ENSO events for GC3 N216-pi.
-However, some ENSO-QBO superposition can be seen from the plots, e.g., in ERA5, removing ENSO events changes the sign of the response.
+The rightmost panels in Figs. 11 and 12, in which only ENSO-neutral months are considered, suggest that this relationship between the QBO and the Walker circulation occurs regardless of ENSO events for GC3 N216-pi.
+However, some QBO-ENSO superposition can be seen from the plots; e.g. in ERA5, removing ENSO events changes the sign of the response.
 This effect is likely due to the small sample size in the observational record when only neutral months are considered.
 The weakening of the Walker circulation under QBOW compared to QBOE is also seen in the other model configurations (Figs. S11 and S12).
-These results highlight links between the large-scale overturning circulation and local responses which may explain the zonally asymmetric results found in previous studies and in early sections of this paper.
+These results highlight links between the large-scale overturning circulation and local precipitation found in previous studies and in early sections of this paper.